sonicakes/game-of-thrones/README.md

 2. As a user, I would like to be able to filter the episodes by the season they were released in.
 By default, all the episodes for all the seasons will be shown.

+### Implementation Note:

+I have episodes displaying on the screen dynamically.
+We can sort the episodes by oldest or newest.
+By default they are sorted by newest.
+Therefore, the first user story has been completed.
+My time has come to an end, so the second user story will be implemented at a later stage.

+Design is based on React Bootstrap library, which creates <Row> etc. components with className classes as in usual Bootstrap.
+Button on the intro element is being overwritten by custom CSS - color taken from the mock up.

+The main functionality is written in Items component, which is called in App.js